Existence of Large deviations rate function for any $S$-unimodal map: Large deviations lower bound

-Throughout this section, we consider an infinitely renormalizable $S$-unimodal maps with a non-flat critical point.
-In Section \ref{keylow} we show that the large deviations lower bound in Theorem A follows from a key lower bound stated in Proposition~\ref{low}.
-Based on a few lemmas proved in Section \ref{post} and Section \ref{k}, we prove Proposition~\ref{low} in Section \ref{endow}.
+In this section we complete the proof of the lower bound in Theorem~A. In $\S$\ref{keylow} we show that this follows from a key lower bound stated in Proposition~\ref{low}.
+The rest of this section is dedicated to the proof of Proposition~\ref{low}.